The Bretton Woods Monetary Institute & Festival

 1) Welcoming Word:

-2) Introductions: your name, work, and where you are calling from.
+2) Introductions: your name, work, and where you are located.
 (Further biographical information will be visible on the conference platform.)

-3) What aspect of our educational system do you identify as in most need of our collective change efforts?
+3) What aspect of our educational system do you identify as in most need of our collective efforts toward change?

-4) Prioritize the top 3 aspects for further consideration.
+4) Prioritize the top 3 aspects for more in-depth consideration.

 5) What is the root cause behind each of three identified aspects?